Overcoming Hallucinations with the Trustworthy Language Model

 Diagnosis67.4%68.0%

-TLM consistently improves the accuracy of the baseline GPT-4 LLM across all datasets.
+Here TLM is using GPT-4 as a base model, and can consistently improve the accuracy of the baseline GPT-4 LLM across all datasets.

 Next, we evaluate the three aforementioned approaches to estimate trustworthiness scores for each LLM response (again using GPT-4 as the baseline LLM): TLM, Self-Eval, Probability.
 The following plot reports the error rate of LLM responses amongst the top-K% of responses with the highest trustworthiness scores in each dataset: